rahulsushilsharma/extentions/readme.md

 1. Click on the extension icon in the Chrome toolbar.

-2. Enter your JavaScript code in the provided textarea.
+2. Enter your JavaScript code in the provided textarea and click Save.

 3. (Optional) Check the "Auto Run" checkbox if you want the code to execute automatically on every page load.